Gas Interlock Systems

 - Gas Safety inspection failure

 As such, it is imperative that any business operating a kitchen has a gas interlock system fitted.

 Gas Interlock System maintenance

 Gas interlock systems require regular routine maintenance to ensure that they are functioning correctly in line with BS6173 standard.
 Failure to maintain systems could lead to operational issues that prevent the kitchen from working properly.

 More importantly, your gas interlock system needs to be routinely checked to ensure that it is functioning as specified.
 Your gas safety devices need to be checked at least once a year to verify that airflow detection and gas cut off to perform as expected.

 A qualified engineer will need to check each operating component of the system is working efficiently, including valves, sensors and pipework.

 Who can work with Gas Interlock Systems?

-Gas interlock systems can only be installed and repaired by F GAS 2079-certified engineers to meet the Gas Safe regulations.
+Gas interlock systems can only be installed and repaired by Gas Safe certified.
 It is also illegal for anyone who is not Gas Safe registered to carry out any work on a gas interlock system.
 Always ensure that any subcontractor hired to maintain your gas interlock systems is suitably qualified.

-For further help and advice about your gas interlock system repairs and installation, or to arrange a routine maintenance check, call Carlton Services today on 01793 512550.
+All our engineers are Gas Safe certified and are able to supply and install gas interlock systems.
+For further information and advice about your gas interlock system repairs and installation, or to arrange a routine maintenance check, contact Carlton Services today.